moedeveloper/dat076/frontend/README.md

   * app.component.spec.ts - _Tests for the main app component_
   * app.component.ts - _Model logic for the main app component_
   * app.module.ts - _Handles global imports and components_

+## Project description
+Angular 5 is a component and module based JS-framework described as using a "MV-whatever" structure and handles the value binding between the Model and the View of a component.
+This project is built upon Angular for the frontend and Node, Express and mySql for the backend.

+The services running on the frontend uses @Angular/http for http-request to the server.